Clarence White: Post-Byrds

 In addition to his work with Muleskinner, White also undertook a number of sessions between late 1972 and early 1973 for his friend Gene Parsons' debut solo album Kindling.
 White's distinctive guitar and mandolin playing can be heard on the tracks "Do Not Disturb", "On the Spot", "Sonic Bummer", "I Must Be a Tree", "Banjo Dog", "Back Again", and "Drunkard's Dream" (the latter of which also features White contributing harmony vocals).

 Following completion of the Muleskinner album in April 1973, White reunited with his brothers Roland and Eric Jr. for a tour as the White Brothers (a.k.a.
 The New Kentucky Colonels).
 After playing a handful of shows in California, the White Brothers departed for Europe in May 1973.

 Returning to the U.S., White's final bout of touring took place with the New Kentucky Colonels in June 1973, as part of a four-date country rock package tour with Gram Parsons, Emmylou Harris, Country Gazette, Sneaky Pete Kleinow, Gene Parsons, Byron Berline, and Chris Ethridge among others.
 Although Gram and Clarence had been acquainted with one another since the Byrds' Sweetheart of the Rodeo sessions, the pair would develop a fast friendship during the mini-tour, after a very acrimonious re-acquaintance.
 Following the end of the package tour, White entered the recording studio with producer Jim Dickson on June 28 and 29, 1973 to begin work on a solo album.
 He recorded a total of six songs, four of which would belatedly be released on the archival album Silver Meteor: A Progressive Country Anthology in 1980.

 Death

-White died July 15, 1973 in Palmdale, California after being struck by a drunk driver.
+White died on July 15, 1973 in Palmdale, California after being struck by a drunk driver.
 The accident occurred shortly after 2 a.m. while White and his brother Roland were loading equipment into their car following a White Brothers concert.
 Clarence was survived by his wife Susie, daughter Michelle, and son Bradley.
+Clarence was 29 years old.

 Gram Parsons was especially shaken by White's death; he led a singalong of "Farther Along" at White's funeral service and later conceived his final song (before his own death), "In My Hour of Darkness", as a partial tribute to White.